 We customize a team of mentors to read your business plan and provide you their expertise and perspectives.
 As a mentor reads your plan, and provides you feedback, they can opt-in and provide you their contact information.
 Once you have their contact information, and their mentor feedback, you have the opportunity to reach out and continue to get advice, coaching or mentoring from these industry leaders.
 Our program is the tool we use to connect the right entrepreneurs to the right mentors.

-- Investor Capital.
+- Investor connections.
 Participation in our programs also gives you an opportunity to be part of our Investor Fishbowl and Green Grab events where we put companies in front of accredited investors to pitch for professional debt or equity investment.
 Many of our mentors are investors, and use our program as a chance to review potential investments, as well as to use the feedback of the other mentors to help qualify their pipelines.

 “For social enterprises that are in that early stage prior taking on investment, I really think that all [of those] companies should be involved with the [MCN] competition because it provides immediate feedback on your plan, even if you only get through the first round.
 The feedback helped build our team focus.
 It should be in the entrepreneur handbook – you’ve got to do [MCN].” ~ Tricia Compas-Markman, founder and CEO, Day One Response

 “We’ve won now about 20 awards.
 Of all those 20 awards, the [MCN] was the only one where we actually had access to a lot of the feedback from the judges and it was fantastic in helping us to adapt the model.
 We just put together our business plan for this next fundraising round and I went back to all the judges’ comments to see whether or not we had addressed some of the issues that were raised there.
 That’s been really helpful for us, even two, three years after we won the award.”